keptn/keptn.github.io/content/docs/0.2.1/installation/setup-keptn-gke/index.md

 ## Authenticate keptn CLI and configure keptn

 1. The CLI needs to be authenticated against the keptn server.
-Therefore, please follow the [keptn auth](../../reference/cli/#keptn-auth) instructions.
+Therefore, please copy the values from your installation log output into the next command and execute it:

+    ```console
+    keptn auth --endpoint=YOUR_ENDPOINT --api-token=YOUR_TOKEN
+    ```

 1. Configure the used GitHub organization, user, and personal access token using the `keptn configure` command: